 “The Maximum Camaro.”

 For 1980, the aging second-generation Chevrolet Camaro (the title of Car and Driver‘s road test for the 1980 Z28 was a cruel “A medieval warrior on the path to a rocking chair“) received some updates, including exterior styling changes and a more powerful engine for the Z28.
 Not much could be done about the general lack of space efficiency (the EPA rated all Camaros as subcompact cars), the relatively high weight, and the fairly primitive technology.

 The standard (and only) Z28 powertrain for states other than California was the LM1 5.7 liter/350 ci V8 with a four-barrel Rochester carburetor and 8.2:1 compression matched with a four-speed manual transmission.
-At 190 bhp, this engine had the most horsepower that had been seen in a Camaro since 1974 (sigh).
-For 1980, a solenoid-driven air intake was added to the back of the redesigned hood scoop.
+At 190 bhp, this engine had the most horsepower seen in any Camaro since 1974 (sigh).
+For 1980, Chevrolet engineers added a solenoid-driven air intake to the back of the redesigned hood scoop.

-External options included 15 x 7 aluminum wheels ($184) and removable glass roof panels ($695).
-Inside, you could add air conditioning ($566), intermittent windshield wiper system ($41), electric rear window defogger ($107), automatic speed control ($112), power door locks ($93), power windows ($143), Comfortilt steering wheel ($81), and an AM/FM stereo radio with stereo cassette tape ($272).
+External options included 15 x 7-inch cast aluminum wheels ($184), tinted glass ($68), and removable glass roof panels ($695).
+Inside, you could add air conditioning ($566), an intermittent windshield wiper system ($41), an electric rear window defogger ($107), automatic speed control ($112), power door locks ($93), power windows ($143), a Comfortilt steering wheel ($81), and nine different radios including an AM/FM stereo radio with a stereo cassette player ($272).